President of Peru: Plaque

-The President of the Republic carries a plaque in the left upper pocket of the bag in the manner of a lanyard with the insignia of the military command that recognizes him as Supreme Chief of the Armed Forces.
+The President of the Republic carries a plaque in the left upper pocket of the bag in the manner of a lanyard with the insignia of the military command that recognizes them as the Supreme Chief of the Armed Forces.
 It is the heir of the distinctive and military honors worn by presidents belonging to the Armed Forces throughout the history of the country.
 It is golden and has the shape of a radiant sun.

 Staff

 The staff originates from the Spanish custom of symbolizing power with a cane.
 The custom was introduced in the eighteenth century in the Andes, after the rebellion of José Gabriel Túpac Amaru and Túpac Catari in 1780 to represent the dignity of mayor of Incas.
 Unlike Argentina, the use of a cane that symbolizes the power and office of President (symbolically, varayoc), has not been common in the history of the Peruvian presidency and has been replaced innumerable times by the saber or the sword of the military presidents.
-Only a handful of cases are remarkable.
+There is only a handful of remarkable cases.
 Mariano Ignacio Prado, José Balta and Augusto B. Leguía used it in pictures and presidential photographs.
 Recently, Alejandro Toledo, made use of the cane in his symbolic assumption to the charge in Cusco and also on a few other occasions.
 Its most recent use corresponds to 29 July 2008, the date of the traditional military parade, when Alan García carried a small presidential staff, the same one used by Ollanta Humala in the military parade on 29 July 2011.